Nexfinity/CakeyBot-Wiki/feature/achievements.md

 <image src="/achievement-badges.png" width="600px">

-You can also chose between 6 different colors:
+You can also chose between 9 different colors:
 * Red
 * Brown
 * Blue
 * Purple
 * Grey
+* Green
+* Pink
+* Teal
-* Grren
+* Yellow

 ## Icons
 Currently there is a small selection of icons that you can select for your banners.
 You can select any RGB color to be applied to the icon as well.